-As Sen. Debbie Stabenow (D-MN), then Ranking Member of the Senate Agriculture Committee, noted during the last farm bill debate: “The farmer gets a bill, not a check, with crop insurance…and they don’t get help unless they really need it.”
+As Sen. Debbie Stabenow (D-MN), the Ranking Member of the Senate Agriculture Committee, noted during the 2014 farm bill debate: “The farmer gets a bill, not a check, with crop insurance…and they don’t get help unless they really need it.”

 In other words, farmers do not use crop insurance to make a profit.
-Anyone who understands agriculture knows farmers benefit from good weather and bountiful harvests, not disasters.
+Farmers benefit, not from disasters, but from good weather and bountiful harvests.

 And when they do receive an indemnity to help offset part of a loss, their insurance guarantees in the future may go down and their premium rates may go up.
-Furthermore, crop insurance, just like other forms of insurance, has deductibles so farmers must shoulder a considerable loss – typically around 25 percent – before indemnities begin.
-In 2012, for example, those deductible losses were more than $14.5 billion.
-In 2016, those deductible losses were $5.5 billion.
+Furthermore, crop insurance, just like other forms of insurance, has deductibles so farmers must shoulder a considerable loss – typically around 25 percent for buy-up coverage policies – before indemnities begin.
+In 2012, for example, those deductible losses were $12.7 billion.
+In 2015, those deductible losses were more than $8 billion.

 While most farmers purchase crop insurance annually, only a small portion of them collect indemnities in an average year.
-For example, while more than 1.2 million policies were purchased by farmers in 2017, only 302,307 were indemnified.
-Even in 2012, the year of the worst drought in 25 years, 1.17 million policies were purchased by farmers and only 494,000 (42 percent) were indemnified.
-In addition, according to Dr. Gary Schnitkey from the University of Illinois, in most years the indemnities from crop insurance do not cover a farmer’s cost of production, and they do not return a profit.
+For example, while more than 1.1 million policies were purchased by farmers in 2017, only 308,000 were indemnified.
+Even in 2012, one of the worst droughts to occur since the 50’s, 1.17 million policies were purchased by farmers and 495,000 (42 percent) were indemnified.

 View a video of farmers responding to critics’ charge that they are “praying for drought, not praying for rain,” here.